 The Saturday Visiter Awards are a new honor, presented by Poe Baltimore, recognizing Edgar Allan Poe’s continuing legacy in the arts and literature around the world.
 The prizes will honor media, art, performance and writing that adapts or is inspired by Poe’s life and works.

 Though he was not wealthy in his lifetime, Edgar Allan Poe was the first American writer to support himself entirely by his pen.
 The Saturday Visiter was the name—and spelling—of the periodical that held a contest for poetry and short stories.
 Poe won the award for his short story “MS Found in a Bottle” (which he wrote at Poe House.)
 The Saturday Visiter Awards are named after the prize a young Edgar Allan Poe won while he lived in Baltimore which launched the famed writer’s career.

-A call for entries will open on January 19th, 2019 (Poe’s birthday.)
+A call for entries will open on January 19th (Poe’s birthday) every year.
+Call for entries will close on May 30.
 From these entries, the nominees in each category will be chosen by a committee of judges based on criteria as stated in the entry rules.
-Call for entries will close on May 30, 2019.
-Nominees will be informed of their selection by June 30, 2019, and asked to send materials to the selection committee by July 31.
+Nominees will be informed of their selection by July 30.
 Winners will be announced at the festival and awards given at a reception during Poe Fest Int’l in October.

 There will be ten (10) nominees in each category.
 There will be three (3) winners in each category.